kubernetes/website/content/en/docs/tasks/configure-pod-container/assign-memory-resource.md

 A few of the steps on this page require you to run the [metrics-server](https://github.com/kubernetes-incubator/metrics-server) service in your cluster.
-If you don't have metrics-server +running, you can skip those steps.
+If you do not have metrics-server running, you can skip those steps.

 If you are running minikube, run the following command to enable
 metrics-server: